topo-gps/ios-manual/en/waypoints/waypoints_select.rst

 - Change icon of selected waypoints
 - Remove selected waypoints from the map

-Selecting waypoints is similar to selecting routes.
+Selecting waypoints is similar to :ref:`selecting routes <sec-routes-select>`.

 Opening selection screen
 ~~~~~~~~~~~~~~~~~~~~~~~~